exercism/bash/docs/INSTALLATION.md

 If it does not, you may not have bash installed.
 You should install it using your distributions package manager.

-For Windows based Operating Systems, you may need to first install [Cygwin](https://cygwin.com/).
+For Windows based Operating Systems, you may need to first install [Cygwin](https://cygwin.com/) or [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 For Apple OSX:
 * open Finder,